sparkflows/sparkflows-docs/docs/user-guide/connectors/sap/hana-jdbc.rst

 - In administration/global connection, use add a connection with storage type and select the JDBC type.
 Enter the connection details like URL, driver name, username, password etc for SAP HANA.
    More details on connection: https://docs.sparkflows.io/en/latest/installation/connection/storage-connection/index.html

-- Login to the Fire Insights application and go inside the ``project and workflow tab`` to create a sample workflow by reading and writing to HANA through Read JDBC and Save JDBC Processors.
+- Login to the Fire Insights application and go inside the ``Project and Workflow tab`` to create a sample workflow by reading and writing to HANA through Read JDBC and Save JDBC Processors.
 Select the connection in Read and Save nodes.